inkling/synthaway/README.markdown

     sudo port install cmake

-### Installing synthaway, Step 2 of 3: Getting and Building Clang
+### Installing Synthaway, Step 2 of 3: Getting and Building Clang

 The definitive guide of getting and installing Clang is of course on [clang.llvm.org](http://clang.llvm.org/get_started.html).
 You can also take